meettonyg/mk4/STATE_MANAGER_IMPLEMENTATION.md

 3. **Set Up Save System with Enhanced Features**
    - Added explicit `setupSaveSystem()` call in the enhanced features initialization path

+4. **User Experience Improvements**
+   - Added a beforeunload event handler to prevent accidental navigation when there are unsaved changes
+   - Added toast notification when restoring a session from localStorage
+   - Improved error handling for corrupted localStorage data

 ## Next Steps for Server Implementation

 When ready to implement server-side saving, the following changes will be needed: